How to Start an LLC in North Carolina in 7 Steps

-The Secretary of State will look over your articles of organization to make sure all the required information is provided.
+After you’ve filed, the Secretary of State will look over your articles of organization to make sure all the required information is provided.
 Assuming everything is accurate, they will file a copy of your articles in the state records and return the original to your registered agent’s address.

 Foreign LLCs Operating in North Carolina

-The process is slightly different if you’ve already formed your business under the laws of another state and now want to operate in or expand to North Carolina.
-You’re considered a foreign LLC in this case, and must file a certificate of authority (form L-09) with the Secretary of State.
+If you’ve already formed your business under the laws of another state and now want to operate in or expand to North Carolina the process is slightly different.
+In this case, you’re considered a foreign LLC and must file a certificate of authority (Form L-09) with the Secretary of State.
 The filing fee is $250.

-Step 5: Write an LLC Operating Agreement
+Step 5: Create an LLC operating agreement.

 At a minimum, here’s what you should include in the operating agreement for your North Carolina LLC: